scotthosking/test-site/01_research.md

 		<header class="major">
 			<h2>AI, Data Science and Digital Twinning</h2>
 		</header>
 		<p>As anthropogenic warming continues to put strain on our natural environments, it now is crucial that decision-makers have ready-access to actionable and timely information on the current states of environmental systems and future projections to help safeguard society and ecosystems around the world.
-Artificial Intelligence (AI) and Digital Twin technologies are rapidly becoming a central component to environmental research.
+Artificial Intelligence (AI) and Digital Twin technologies are rapidly becoming a central component to environmental research.</p>
 	</div>
 </section>